 Though there are many paths to becoming a data scientist, starting in a related entry-level job can be a good first step.
 Seek positions that work heavily with data, such as data analyst, business intelligence analyst, statistician, or data engineer.
 From there, it’s possible to work your way up to becoming a scientist as you expand your knowledge and skills.

+With a few years of experience working with data analytics, you might feel ready to move into data science.
 Once you’ve scored an interview, prepare answers to likely interview questions.

 Data scientist positions can be highly technical, so it’s possible you’ll encounter both technical and behavioral questions.
 Anticipate both, and practice by speaking your answer aloud.
 Being prepared with examples from your past work or academic experiences can help you appear confident and knowledgeable to interviewers.